 It’s also a very good idea to try to figure out why you are training your dog.
 Not only is this going to help you make sure that you pick the right kind of training, but it’s also going to help you to communicate with your dog’s instructor so that you can see the kind of changes that you need to see in your pet.

-It’s especially important to let your trainer know if you are working on your dog’s aggressive tendencies.
+It’s especially important to let your trainer know if you are training a dog with aggressive tendencies.
 It generally takes the help of a dog behaviorist to get to the root of why your dog is being aggressive and it also tends to take some specialized types of training to ensure that your dog can shake those habits.
 Most importantly, though, you need to let your trainer know if your dog has special training needs so that he or she can decide whether or not he or she is actually qualified to provide that kind of training.